mdw1982/MJournal/README.md

 -------------------------
 -	UPDATE ENTRY CLOSES PROGRAM: (10.15.22) verion 0.7.5.9: something is causing the program to simply exit with exit(0) after it's been sitting for a while.
 A while being longer than 30 minutes.
 The event triggering this program exit is hitting the update entry button to send an entry update back to the database.
 Added a function button in the button row to allow the program to be reloaded if it's been sitting for a while in an attempt to off-set this condition until I can understand and fix what's causing this.
 --	10.17.22: this issue is being addressed.
 So, with any luck. soon I'll be able to remove this quirk from the list!
+-- 	10.18.22: I've narroed down "where" the issue is and now just need to gather a little more information and fix the issue.
+At least now it doesn't bring down the program, but does prevent the entry update from being carried out.
+One of those intermittent issues that drive ya nuts.